commercetools/commercetools-sunrise-theme/README.md

 `grunt sass`
   - Processes `input/assets/css/main.scss` into `output/assets/css/main.min.css`

+`grunt autoprefixer`
+  - Adds vendor-prefixed CSS properties to `output/assets/css/main.min.css`

 `grunt compile-handlebars`
   - Generates HTML files from the Handlebars templates and JSON data defined in `input/templates/` and the partial templates defined in `input/templates/partials/` into `output/`

-To run them all, use the command `grunt build`.

-To run them all and watch for changes, use the default command `grunt`.
+###Commands

+`grunt` to generate the site and watch for changes

+`grunt build` to only generate the site